 I believe you must change hearts, change minds, and change behavior to achieve transformation.

-Dr. McClaurin is also the founder of the “Irma McClaurin Black Feminist Archive,” a collaboration with the University of Massachusetts Amherst’s W.E.B.
+Dr. McClaurin recently founded the “Irma McClaurin Black Feminist Archive” in 2016; it is a collaboration with the University of Massachusetts Amherst’s W.E.B.
 Du Bois Library Department of Special Collections and University Archives (SCUA) and the W.E.B.
 Du Bois Center.
-She now presents nationally on the Archive and recently appeared on abc7 “Here and Now” to talk about her legacy project: (http://abc7ny.com/society/here-and-now-for-january-21-2018-segment-2—black-feminists/2983911/).
-Most recently @CiteBlackWomen launched its inaugural podcast with an interview with McClaurin on the Black Feminist Archive.
+She now presents nationally on the Archive and has appeared on ABC7 “Here and Now” to talk about this legacy project.
+In 2019, the @CiteBlackWomen launched its inaugural podcast with an interview with McClaurin on the Black Feminist Archive.
+And Ms. Magazine published an interview about the Archive in 2018.
 On her vision, Dr. McClaurin says: